'It's absurd': Debate over cancelled performance by Russian piano prodigy in Montreal

 This cultural cancellation against Russians is inexcusable https://t.co/D3422s1yjd— Serj Tankian (@serjtankian) March 11, 2022

-Even if Malofeev were representing Russia, he still would likely be exempted from more organized sanctions, however.
+Even if Malofeev were representing Russia, he still would likely be exempted under the terms of most organized sanctions campaigns, however.

 That's because most cultural sanctions explicitly exempt people and institutions who openly dissent with their country's actions, said another expert.